 I hope you are inspired to use The W.O.R.D Method along with your Inscribe the Word Scripture Writing plan.
 The plan can be adapted to fit your study time and style.
 Bookmark or Pin this page so you have easy access to the study method.

 My prayer is that you Dig Deeper into the Word as the Lord shows Himself to you in a clear way, your understanding is heightened, and your faith is strengthened.

-CLICK HERE to download the W.O.R.D plan printable.
+CLICK HERE to download the W.O.R.D Workbook.